 Policy

-Example School understands the important role our school plays in protecting children from abuse.
+Manangatang P-12 College understands the important role our school plays in protecting children from abuse.
 We have a range of policies and measures in place to prevent child abuse from occurring at our school or during school activities.

 Information for students